What to Wear to Golf: Women’s Outfit Guide (Cute to Luxury) for Brands, Clubs & Retail Buyers

 “Is this cute… or will it look too much like gym wear?”

-If you’re building womens golf apparel for retail, pro shops, clubs, or events, you’re not just selling garments.
+If you’re building women’s golf apparel for retail, pro shops, clubs, or events, you’re not just selling garments.
 You’re selling a feeling: confident, put-together, and appropriate for the venue—without looking dated.

 Dress codes vary by course.
 Enforcement varies even more.

-But if you need a baseline that rarely causes problems, keep it simple:
+If you need a baseline that rarely causes problems, keep it simple:

 Most generic advice online stops at “wear a collared shirt.”
 Buyers don’t struggle with that part.

-The real surprises come from the edges:
+The real surprises show up on the edges:

 -